 Professional content creator, social media editor, web producer and blogger Hajime Okazawa is a strong advocate for the LGBT community.
-He’s a mix of different values; he’s really friendly and chatty, yet he doesn’t feel the need to constantly be the livewire of every party.
+He’s a mix of different values; he’s friendly and chatty, yet he doesn’t feel the need to constantly be the livewire of every party.
 It’s incredibly easy to hold a conversation with him; he’s open-minded and very willing to share.
-If you check his Instagram feed out, you will see his main passions – fashion, food, design, and anything lifestyle!
+If you check his Instagram feed out, you will catch a glimpse of his main passions – fashion, food, design, and anything lifestyle!

-I interviewed Hajime because I wanted to know what it was like being gay in Japan.
-The longer I live in Japan, the more I realize how conservative Japanese society can be, though this is definitely changing.
+I interviewed Hajime because I wanted to understand what it is like being gay in Japan.
+The longer I live in Japan, the more I realize how conservative Japanese society can be, though this is something that’s definitely changing.

-“A student in one of the top law schools of Japan fell in love with his classmates, and he came out to him and said that he loved him.
+“A student in one of the top law schools of Japan fell in love with his classmates.
+He came out to him and said that he loved him.
 His classmate said, “Okay, I’m happy and flattered with this, but I’m not gay.
 Thank you for telling me.”

 But this classmate didn’t keep it a secret, and outed this secret to a few friends, and also in a LINE group chat where there were 10 friends there, including this gay student.
 The gay student started having panic disorders and went to see a doctor.
 He slowly stopped going to school.
 He also consulted the school counselor three times, but was only told, “Understanding the pain of people is a good quality for a lawyer.
 You will be a good one.”

 His parents became very worried about him as they wondered why they were losing contact with him.
-One day, he went to a mock trial class, and after 49 minutes of the class starting, he jumped off the roof of a building.
+One day, he went to a mock trial class, and 49 minutes after the class started, he jumped off the roof of a building.
 He was only 25.

-Even after his death, the school didn’t take it seriously.
+The school didn’t take this seriously, even after his death.
 They just thought, oh, a gay student died because he was dumped.”

 It’s incredibly sad to hear stories like these, and one can only hope we foster more tolerance and understanding in society.
 And also, the ability for one to keep a secret to one’s self.
 It’s really sad that in today’s day and age, many of us aren’t free to express who we are.

-I asked Hajime how old he was when he discovered he was gay.
+How old was Hajime when he discovered he was gay?

 We both hoot with laughter at the thought of tightly clad spandex superheroes, before moving on to how it felt like being so different.
-Did he tell his friends, or did he keep it a secret?
+Did he tell his friends, or was this something he kept a secret?

 “It made me realize that if I came out, it would be something that brought relationships and friendships down, and it made me scared.”

-I imagined it must have been very tiring to keep this a secret.
+I imagine it must have been very tiring to keep this a secret.

 “It was.
-Now that I’m very open about it, remembering the days of where I was in high school and in my first company for 10 years where I didn’t tell anyone, it was very stressful.
+I’m very open about it now, but remembering the days of when I was in high school, and in my first company for 10 years and not telling anyone about it, it was very stressful then.
 I’ve heard that banks like Goldman Sachs are very open and actually do training about diversity.
 They have workshops, where they pick a straight person and get them to act like a gay or lesbian person, and feel how it is like to carry a secret in the workplace.
-There was this study that when you have a secret in the workplace, it gives you 20% more stress and inefficiency in the workplace.
+There was a study done wherewhen you have a secret in the workplace, it gives you 20% more stress and inefficiency in the workplace.
 So they had a very financial way of looking at it and decided to kill all the inefficiency that was coming towards them!”